wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 &nbsp;

-Despite these challenges, Kernel successfully released the Flow this past year.
+Despite these challenges, Kernel successfully released Flow this past year.
 The device today can be connected to via a single USB-C cable with all of the electronics integrated into the headset.

 &nbsp;